High-energy neutrino signatures from pulsar remnants of binary neutron-star mergers: coincident detection prospects with gravitational waves: Neutrino production

 where $\Phi_l(\eta,\varepsilon_\gamma^\prime/\varepsilon_p^\prime)$ is a function that includes the differential cross-section based on simulations using the code SOPHIA \citep{2000CoPhC.124..290M}, $l$ is a lepton species, and $\eta=4\varepsilon_\gamma^\prime\varepsilon_p^\prime/(m_p^2c^4)$.
 We also take into account the suppression factor associated with cooling of pions and muons.
 These are given by $f_{i,{\rm sup}} = 1 - {\rm exp} \big( -t^\prime_{i,\rm cool}/t^\prime_{i, \rm dec} \big)$, where the comoving cooling rates and the decay timescales of particle species $i$ are given by $t^{\prime -1}_{i,\rm cool} \approx t^{\prime -1}_{i,\rm sync} + t^{\prime -1}_{\rm dyn}$ and $t^\prime_{i,\rm dec} = t_i \varepsilon_i^\prime/\big( m_i c^2 \big)$, respectively.
 The comoving synchrotron timescale $t^\prime_{i,\rm sync} = 6 \pi m_i^4 c^3/\big( m_e^2 \sigma_T \varepsilon_i^\prime B_{\rm neb}^{\prime 2}\big)$, $t_i$ is the lifetime of $i$ in the rest frame.
 We approximately estimate the neutrino spectra for muon-neutrino and electron-neutrino to be

+where the first term in the parentheses accounts for pion decay ($\nu_\mu,\bar{\nu}_\mu,\mu^+,\mu^-$) and the second term accounts for the products from muon decay ($\nu_e,\bar{\nu}_e,\nu_\mu,\bar{\nu}_\mu,e^+,e^-$).
+Neutrinos are produced by the decay of muons and pions.
+Electron neutrinos are produced only by muon decay, and muon neutrinos are produced by both pion and muon decays.
+The formula for muon neutrinos given by~\cite{Kelner:2008ke} contains both the pion- and muon-decay components.
+Thus, we need to subtract the muon-decay component from the muon-neutrinos ($N_{\epsilon_\mu}^{\rm KA}$) in order to estimate the pion-decay component.
+Since electron neutrinos are produced only by muon decay, we approximately treat $N_{\epsilon_e}^{\rm KA}$ as the muon-decay component, that is, $N_{\epsilon_\mu}^{\rm KA} \approx N_{\epsilon_e}^{\rm KA} \approx N_{\epsilon_{e^+}}^{\rm KA} + N_{\epsilon_{e^-}}^{\rm KA}$.
 The neutrino flux without taking into account the neutrino oscillation is given by $\phi_i^0 = N_{\varepsilon_i} /\big( 4 \pi d_L^2 \big)$, where $i$ denotes the neutrino species and $d_L$ is the luminosity distance of the source.
 The neutrino oscillations change the flavor ratio during the neutrinos propagation from the source to the Earth.
 The oscillated flux on Earth is given by~\citep{BECKER2008173}

 The pion-suppression factor ($f_{\pi,\rm sup}$) appearing in Equation~\eqref{eq:nuspec} plays an important role in deciding the neutrino fluences and hence it is important to understand the regimes where pion suppression becomes important.
 In photomeson cooling, the parent proton with energy $\varepsilon_p^\prime$ produces pions with mass $m_\pi$ and energy $\varepsilon_\pi^\prime = \varepsilon_p^\prime/5$ that then decay to produce neutrinos.
 However, the neutrino production can be suppressed if instead pions cool through synchrotron cooling before they can decay to neutrinos.
 Thus pion suppression becomes important in these scenarios.
 In Figure~\ref{fig:picooling} we show the time evolution of the cut-off energy for the protons in the polar cap region $\varepsilon_{\rm max}^{\prime \rm pc}$ (solid) (see Equation~\ref{eq:epcutoffpc}) and the threshold pion energy $\varepsilon_{\pi, \rm th}^\prime$ (dashed) in terms of the proton energy $\varepsilon_{p, \rm th}^\prime$ (that is scaled by a factor $5$) for the fiducial (thick red-orange) and optimistic (thin purple) cases.
 The threshold energy for pion cooling is computed by equating the synchrotron cooling timescale ($t_{\pi, \rm sync}^\prime = 6 \pi m_{\pi}^4 c^3/\big( m_e^2 \sigma_T \varepsilon_\pi^\prime B_{\rm neb}^{\prime 2}\big)$) to the pion decay timescale ($t_{\pi,\rm dec}^\prime = \varepsilon_{\pi}^\prime \tau_{\pi}/\big(m_{\pi} c^2\big)$).
 This allows us to compute the threshold in terms of the proton energy $\varepsilon_{p,\rm th}^\prime$ as,